eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 5. #### Power

-    Most masts will draw their power from the National Grid (unfortunately, in Nigeria, our power grid collapses every market Friday😏); Instead, there is an extra power source on-site, mostly diesel generators.
+    Most masts will draw their power from the National Grid (unfortunately, in Nigeria, our power grid collapses every market Friday😏); Instead, in our case, there need to be an extra power source on-site, mostly diesel generators.

 6. #### Microwave dish

     In some locations, such as remote rural areas, a microwave satellite dish is used instead of fiber optic cables to act as a transmission to connect the mast to the rest of the masts on the network.
-To do so, the dish must be within line of sight of a dish on another mast.
+To do so, the dish must be within line of sight of a dish on another mast, this means, there can not be any obstructions like houses, trees, poles or anything between the communicating masts.
+This is the primary reason they are always very tall.

 The article from Vodafone is [here](https://www.vodafone.co.uk/newscentre/smart-living/everything-you-need-to-know-about/mobile-phone-masts-everything-you-need-to-know/).